-Morris graduated from Haverford College in sociology and Harvard University in production and worked in various areas of the housing industry, designing and building custom homes, doing research, and writing three books and numerous magazine and newspaper articles on topics related to building codes: energy conservation, frost-protected shallow foundation design and construction (www.toolbase.org/PDF/FieldEvaluations/NAHB_fpsf.pdf) , lead paint and remodeling, and universal design (www.hcd.ca.gov/codes/shl/pa036401_attach_1d.pdf).
+After returning from the war, he earned an MBA from Harvard (1971), and worked in various areas of the housing industry, designing and building custom homes, doing research, and writing three books and numerous magazine and newspaper articles on topics related to building codes: energy conservation, frost-protected shallow foundation design and construction (www.toolbase.org/PDF/FieldEvaluations/NAHB_fpsf.pdf and http://www.toolbase.org/PDF/DesignGuides/revisedFPSFguide.pdf), lead paint and remodeling, and universal design (www.hcd.ca.gov/codes/shl/pa036401_attach_1d.pdf).

 See “Considering the Written Word” – Interview by Sarah Nemeth – 3-11-2011